Rabbit Lake (Minnesota)

 Rabbit Lake is a lake in eastern Crow Wing County, in the U.S. state of Minnesota.
-The community of Cuyuna is just south of the lake along Crow Wing County Road 31, which crosses the lake.
+The community of Cuyuna borders the southern edge of the lake.
+Crow Wing County Road 31 crosses at a narrow point in the middle of the lake.
 The Mississippi River flows past just to the north of the lake.

 Rabbit Lake is an English translation of the Ojibwe language name.